Skip to content

 Your Breath, Your Medicine

-Sarah returned to my office six weeks after beginning her breathing practice.
-The change was immediately visible—her shoulders had dropped, her breathing had moved from her chest to her belly, and there was a quality of presence in her eyes that hadn't been there before.
+Imagine someone returning to conscious breathing after six weeks of practice.
+The change would be immediately visible—shoulders dropped, breathing moved from chest to belly, and a quality of presence that hadn't been there before.

-"I still get anxious sometimes," she said, "but it's different now.
+"I still get anxious sometimes," they might say, "but it's different now.
 I notice it earlier, and I have something I can do about it.
 And sometimes, when I'm breathing, I feel connected to something...
 I don't know how to describe it.
 Like I'm part of something bigger."

 This is the promise of conscious breathing—not the elimination of difficult emotions, but the cultivation of a nervous system that can hold them with grace.
 Not the absence of challenge, but the presence of resilience.
 Not the end of your story, but the beginning of your authorship of it.